Quantum nonlocality without entanglement and state discrimination measures: Abstract

 \section{Abstract}

-An ensemble of product states is said to exhibit “quantum nonlocality without entanglement” if the states cannot be optimally discriminated by local operations and classical communication (LOCC).
-We show that this property can depend on the measure of state discrimination.
-We present a family of ensembles, each consisting of six linearly independent, equally probable product states for which LOCC fails to achieve optimal minimum-error discrimination but succeeds in achieving optimal unambiguous discrimination.
+An ensemble of product states is said to exhibit “quantum nonlocality without entanglement” if it cannot be optimally discriminated using local operations and classical communication (LOCC).
+We show that this property can depend on the chosen discrimination measure.
+Specifically, we construct a family of ensembles, each consisting of six linearly independent, equally probable bipartite product states, for which LOCC fails to achieve optimal minimum-error discrimination but succeeds in achieving optimal unambiguous discrimination.
+We further extend our construction to multipartite systems and provide strong numerical evidence that a similar separation between local and global optima is present for minimum-error discrimination, but not for unambiguous discrimination.